rolfvreijdenberger/izzum-statemachine/README.md

 =====
 '_Yo man, who gots the izzum for tonights festivities?_'

-see [http://documentup.com/rolfvreijdenberger/izzum](http://documentup.com/rolfvreijdenberger/izzum "navigable version on documentup.com") for a navigable version of this document.
+- see [http://documentup.com/rolfvreijdenberger/izzum](http://documentup.com/rolfvreijdenberger/izzum "navigable version on documentup.com") for a navigable version of this document.
+- Dont' want to read?
+Just skip to [examples](#examples)

 ##about##
 ###An extensible and flexible statemachine library###